 Step 10 Washing and caring for the embroidered garment

 If you did not prewash the embroidery thread there is a chance that the embroidery thread especially the deep reds, purples, blues etc might bleed into the nearby areas.
 But even if they do, you do not have to panic.
 It is resolvable.
-If you rinse it, soon enough in cold water, the colour which run will wash out of the fabric.
+If you rinse it, soon enough in cold water, the colour which runs will wash out of the fabric.

 Wash the embroidered garment separately by hand , atleast the first time you wash it, after embroidering.

 The washing process should go like this.
-Use very mild detergent and mix this in some luke warm water to wash the item first.
+Use very mild detergent and mix this in some lukewarm water to wash the item first.
 If there are stains in the clothing use some dishwashing liquid to spot clean the stains.
 Now soak the clothing in a solution of one tsp vinegar and some cold water.
 Take it out and then rinse a lot of times in plain cold water.
 If the thread is running rinse as many times as it takes to wash out the bleeding.
 Dry the garment soon enough.

 Instead of wringing which will ruin the embroidery, Keep the clothing between thick towels so that they soak up water.
 You can use a hair dryer to speed up the process because so long as the cloth is wet the thread colour may spread again.
 Lay the clothing some where flat instead of hanging it in shade to dry